PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-07 19:08:14
+Last updated: 2024-04-07 19:08:50
-Random Quote: Ted, honey, I want you to go outside and bite the curb.
-I'll be out in a minute. - Lily Aldrin
+Random Quote: Nerds who aren't good at math?Life is going to be rough boys! - Robin Scherbatsky